UHDanke/gd_docs/docs/to_do_list.md

 - Timewarp: Behavior of other triggers while game is slown down.
 - Gradient: Shader interactions.
 - Camera: Behavior of camera in Cube / Robot platformer modes.
-- Level compatibility settings
+- Level Compatibility Settings
-- Editor options & menus
+- Editor Options & Menus

+The following need to be rewritten or reorganized:
+- Spawn
+- Spawn Remapping